carolinasethsmith-dotcom/Carolinasethsmith/README.md

 ## 🇬🇧 English

 ### 👋 Welcome
-I’m a bilingual professional skipper, astronomy instructor, and digital learner focused on automation, AI, and data annotation.
+I’m a bilingual professional skipper, astronomy instructor, and digital learner focused on automation and AI.
 This portfolio connects my work in **marine environments**, **astronomy education**, and **digital innovation**.

 **🎯 Goal:**